-The Group's exposure to the risk of changes in market interest rates relates primarily to the Group's bank borrowings set out in note 29.
+The Group's exposure to the risk of changes in market interest rates relates primarily to the Group's bank borrowings set out in note 30.
 The Group has not used any interest rate swaps to hedge its interest rate risk.

-The following table demonstrates the sensitivity to a reasonably possible change in interest rates, with all other variables held constant, of the Group's profit before tax (through the impact on floating rate borrowings).
-There is no impact on the Group's equity, other than retained earnings.
+The following table demonstrates the sensitivity to a reasonably possible change in interest rate, with all other variables held constant, of the Group's profit before tax (through the impact on floating rate borrowings) and the Group's retained earning.